9dots/9dots.io-pages/OevYoBW.md

 Image | ```<img src=”...”>```

 The first in the pair is the start tag and the second is the end tag.
-The end tag is the same as the start tag, but with a forward slash in front of it.
+The end tag is written the same as the start tag, but with a forward slash in front of the name.
+Any words written in between the tags will be displayed as text on the page.
 As you can see, the exception is for the image element, which only has a start tag.
-Any words written in between the tags will be displayed as text on the page.
 An example is:

 ![](http://uploads.9dots.io/OfUXVZ7_md.jpg)